adgianv/2D_Game/README.md

 Use the arrow keys to navigate Pac-Man through the maze.

+You win when reaching the portal after collecting all the coins and the fruit in the maze.

+Press `R` to restart the game after losing.

-Press esc to exit the game.
+Press `ESC` to exit the game.

 ## Additional Information
 For more details about the game or its development, refer to the code and documentation within this repository.